Obstetrician - Prenatal Care - Dr. Shamma

 First trimester - Week one through 12 - This trimester includes conception which is when the sperm fertilizes the egg.
 This is the time in pregnancy that carries the highest risk of miscarriage.
 The most dramatic changes and development occur during the first trimester.

-Second Trimester - Week 13 through 28 - The fetus has now developed all its organs and systems and the focus shifts to growing in size and weight.
+Second Trimester - Week 13 through 28 - This trimester is often called 'the golden period' because it is usually when the negative side effects of early pregnancy dissipate.
+The fetus has now developed all its organs and systems and the focus shifts to growing in size and weight.
 Around the middle of this trimester, fetal movement may be felt.

 Third Trimester - Week 29 through 40 - As the fetus continues to grow in size and weight, the mother may feel more uncomfortable and may begin to have false labor contractions (Also known as Braxton-Hicks contractions).
 It is a good idea to attend a childbirth class, especially if it is your first pregnancy, to help you prepare throughout the final weeks.